Twoure/UnSupportedServices.bundle/README.md

   - The server they use is currently offline so videos cannot load
 - **Streamin.to**
   - Works some-of-the-time, still working out the bugs with this one
+- **DaClips**
+  - Normally included within XFileShare code, but is now behind cloudflare anit scrape bot
+  - Would need to implement cfscrape and require JavaScript to parse souce
+- **GorillaVid**
+  - Thumbs redirect to DaClips, but do not exist there either

 ## [Changelog](Changelog.md#changelog)